Bray-Dunes

 Bray-Dunes ([bʁɛ dyn]; Bray-Duunn) is a commune in the Nord department in northern France.
 It is situated on the Belgian border, with Adinkerke being the closest Belgian town.
-It is the northernmost commune and the northernmost point in all of France (mainland and overseas territories).
+Bray-Dunes is the northernmost commune and the northernmost point in all of France (mainland and overseas territories).

 Bray-Dunes was the site of many casualties during World War II as a result of the Dunkirk evacuation.